 7. Failure keeps you humble

-It’s all well and good being confident, but some people out there are unfortunately guilty of being cocky and arrogant rather than confidence, which many consider being a toxic trait.
+It’s all well and good being confident, but some people out there are unfortunately guilty of being cocky and arrogant rather than confident, which many consider being a toxic trait.

 Everybody has times when they become overly confident and overly cocky, and at times this can backfire and come back to bite us on the behind.
 Failure shows that we can make mistakes and that not everything we touch turns to gold.
 Failure is good.